Hanau: Rail

 Besides the main station, the town is also served by Hanau West and Hanau-Wilhelmsbad on the Frankfurt-Hanau Railway, Großauheim on the Main-Spessart-Bahn, Wolfgang an der Kinzigtalbahn, the S-Bahn station at Steinheim (Main) on the South-Main S-Bahn, Hanau Nord at the Hanau-Friedberger Bahn, and Hanau-Klein Auheim on the Odenwaldbahn.

 Air

-The city is served by Frankfurt International Airport which located is 30 km to the south west of Hanau.
+The city is served by Frankfurt International Airport which located is 30 km to the southwest of Hanau.